haddocking/haddock3/docs/integration_tests.md

 **How to correctly set up and run the integration tests?**

-The easiest way is to have two installations of haddock3: one fixed at the `main` branch and other with your developments.
+The easiest way is to have two installations of haddock3: one fixed at the `main` branch and another with your developments.

 ## 1. Install HADDOCK3 main branch separately